sirajudheenam/chef_server_vagrant/README.md

 <a href="setup-chef-node"></a>
-# Part 2: Setup Chef Node to be managed
+# Part 2: Setup Chef Node (to manage with Chef Server):

     vagrant up chefnode